berkeleybop/berkeleybop.github.io/best_practice.md

 - Use LinkML mkdocs framework
 - Understand the difference between [OWL-centric and KG-centric modeling](https://douroucouli.wordpress.com/2019/03/14/biological-knowledge-graph-modeling-design-patterns/)
 - include mappings to biolink model
+- always include examples
+   - integrate these with documentation
+   - integrate these with unit tests
+- enable zenodo syncing

 ### Ontology-centric Repos